-- Rotate the mode dial to M. - 2 Scroll the jog dial to adjust the shutter speed. - Press and hold [ ], and then rotate the mode dial to adjust the aperture value. - You can also adjust the shutter speed or the aperture value by pressing [Fn], moving to the shutter speed or the aperture value, and then scrolling the jog dial or dragging the screen. - 4 Set the desired options. - 5 Half-press [Shutter] to focus, and then press [Shutter] to capture the photo.
+- Rotate the mode dial to M. - Press [♣ to select the aperture value or shutter speed. - 3 Rotate the navigation button to adjust the aperture value or shutter speed. - 4 Set the desired options. - 5 Half-press [Shutter] to focus, and then press [Shutter] to capture the photo.